yxzhu16/bbc-crawler/README.md

 - gahuza_pages_url.txt: URLs for all article pages to be crawled

 And then it started to crawl using `gahuza_pages_url.txt` and store the result into a folder.

+The crawling process can take several hours, depending on the size of the site.

 You will be able to replay the entire site using [ReplayWeb.page](https://replayweb.page), a webapp for replaying warc files.
 Load the WARC file (the one ending with 0000.warc.gz) and you are good to go.
 For details, please check its [doc](https://replayweb.page/docs/loading).